ycucm/kdd24_marlp/readme.md

 🌊 Welcome to the MARLP repository, featuring the official implementation of the paper, "MARLP: Time-series Forecasting Control for Agricultural Managed Aquifer Recharge."

-☀️ Horray!
+☀️ Hooray!
 The trial of Year 2024 is finished!
 We will finalize the repo with a detailed instruction in April!

 ## 1 Abstract